 - 5 ideal weight – The cat is well proportioned, ribs have a slight fat covering and palpable and abdominal fat is minimal.

 - 6 – The ribs are palpable with a slight excess in the fat covering.
-Waist and abdominal fat pad are distinguishable but not obvious.
+The waist and abdominal fat pad are distinguishable but not obvious.
 There is no abdominal tuck.

 - 7 – The ribs are not obviously palpated, and there is a moderate-fat covering.
 The waist is poorly discernable and there is an obvious rounding of the abdomen.
 There are fat deposits over the lumbar area.

 - 8 – Ribs are not palpable under a heavy layer of fat.
 The waist is absent.
 There is an obvious rounding of the abdomen and a prominent fat pad.
 There are fat deposits over the lumbar area.